Labor & Delivery

 Should you choose medication for relief during labor, it’s best to know your options before making a decision.
 There are benefits and risks of using medications.
 Your care team is here to answer your questions.

-There are two types of pain medication available during labor & delivery:
+There are three types of pain medication available during labor & delivery:

 - Medication given by your nurse through your IV or an injection.